+Provide visors that are 8 inches in length for 8-inch vehicle signal head sections.
 Provide visors that are 10 inches in length for 12-inch vehicle signal heads.

 Provide a termination block with one empty terminal for field wiring for each indication plus one empty terminal for the neutral conductor.
 Have all signal sections wired to the termination block.
 Provide barriers between the terminals that have terminal screws with a minimum Number 8 thread size and that will accommodate, and secure spade lugs sized for a Number 10 terminal screw.